pingidentity/pingone-sample-js/README.md

 After the user authenticates it is redirected back to the application with an ID and access token.
 For more information check this [OpenID Connect 1.0 Specifications](https://openid.net/developers/specs/)

+## Tutorial Video

+A tutorial video detailing the implementation of this sample application is available on YouTube: [https://youtu.be/TBA5VTfnsSE](https://youtu.be/TBA5VTfnsSE)

 ## Prerequisites
 You will need the following things: